Finite \'etale extension of Tate rings and decompletion of perfectoid algebras: Introduction

 \item $f_0: A_0\to B_0$ is $I$-almost finite \'etale. \end{enumerate} \end{corollary}

 The structure of this paper goes as follows.

-In \S 2, we give a review on Tate rings with their topological structure.
-As a preliminary to the study of uniform Banach rings, we introduce the notion of \textit{preuniformity} for both Tate rings and pairs of rings; see Definition \ref{def204} and Definition \ref{defpair}.
+In \S 2, we give a review on Tate rings, a reasonable class of topological rings that are introduced by Huber \cite[p.\ 456]{Hu93} as a generalization of classical Tate algebras.
+This class is useful for describing the structure as a topological ring of a Banach ring, and developing an algebraic theory approximate to non-archimedean analysis.
+As a preliminary to the study of uniform Banach rings, we introduce the notion of \textit{preuniformity} for both Tate rings and pairs of rings $(A,I)$, where $A$ is a ring and $I$ is an ideal of $A$; see Definition \ref{def204} and Definition \ref{defpair}.
 This notion is important when one needs to distinguish uniform Banach rings and uniform non-Banach rings and moreover, our definition is of algebraic nature that is appealing to algebraists.
 Thus, their properties are studied with connections to Banach rings.

 In \S 3, we will use Fontaine's version of perfectoid rings that was introduced in \cite{Fo13} as a generalization of Scholze's perfectoid algebras; see Definition \ref{Fontainedef}.
-We study its relation to Witt-perfect rings.
+We study its relation to Witt-perfect rings, which are decompletions of perfectoid algebras.

 In \S 4, we study finite \'etale extensions over a Tate ring.
 In particular, the reader will find that a \textit{trace map} becomes an essential tool for testing certain topological structure such as complete or separated, on module-finite algebras over Tate rings.
 The main results in this section are Proposition \ref{prop513}, Proposition \ref{prop1224} and Theorem \ref{maincor1}.
 We also prove some basic results on (complete) integral closure and their behavior under completion.
 We believe that some of these results are known to experts.
 However, as they do not seem to be documented in existing literatures, we try to give detailed proofs with maximal generality.